TEALSK12/introduction-to-computer-science/lesson_53.md

 ### Debrief

 * Have students pair up and review each other's code.
 Encourage students to discuss differences in their approaches and try to understand why each wrote the code as they did.
-* If students have struggled with the lab, consider implementing [helping trios](https://github.com/TEALSK12/introduction-to-computer-science/blob/master/Unit%201%20Word/Helping%20Trios.docx?raw=true)
+* If students have struggled with the lab, consider implementing [Helping Trios Activity](helping_trios.md)
 * Ask a few students to share difficulties they or their partner had and/or different approaches they took the problems.

 ## Accommodations/Differentiation